 The layer-by-layer growth of fluorite on perovskite has been achieved by the formation of an extended interface that bridges the two structures.
 A′0.5Zr0.5O1.75 fluorites are selected by crystal chemistry-based design to favour this, as they contain cations capable of assuming both eight coordinate fluorite and six coordinate perovskite B-site environments, as well as the intermediate seven-fold coordination of the perovskite-fluorite hybrid block in the interface structure.
 The dynamic structural rearrangement within the zirconate wetting layers produces appropriate chemical environments within the extended interface region to connect the two structures (Fig. 1c).
 This overcomes the interfacial energy that drives 3D growth of the isostructural cerate fluorites, which have equivalent or better dimensional fit but cannot perform this chemically-enabled structural matching with the LaAlO3 perovskite substrate.
 The observed reorganisation enables the bridging of non-isostructural phases based on distinct building units.
 The resulting interface is a crystallochemical entity which offers structures not found in the bulk, produced by the constraints imposed by the two materials it spans and thus tuneable by their chemistry.

+Conclusion.

 The atomic rearrangement of both cations and anions in a coherent ordered structure, in contrast to the disordered anion sublattice observed previously22, offers a route to the layer-by-layer heteroepitaxy of materials with different chemical composition, structure, packing and bonding, in turn providing new routes to property integration and control.
 This can be achieved through the selection of geometrically-matched, multi-cation materials, using cations chosen for their chemical flexibility in adopting alternative bonding and coordination environments at the interface.
 This approach could be used to study the influence of the reconstructed structural bridge at the interface on the physical properties of heterostructures, at low dislocation densities, or to design third phase buffer layers that maintain coherence throughout the interface between two chemically mismatched systems.
 As an example, this study opens the way to controllably combining perovskites with the many materials with structures derived from fluorite35, and containing the metal cations known to be stable in multiple coordination environments (e.g., Ti4+, Hf4+, Zn2+, Ga3+, Al3+, Fe3+), which are necessary to bridge the structures.
 The existence of spinel-like and perovskite-like layers within the naturally occurring ferrites36 demonstrates the flexible coordination of the Fe3+ ion, in contrast to the Cr3+ ion, which routinely adopts an octahedral coordination environment.
 As the ferrites, like perovskite, are based on close-packed anion layers, this approach could be used to integrate these important oxides with non-close-packed anion structures.

 Methods: